manavithorve/OnlineLicenseVerificationUsingQR/README.md

 3. Java API for QR code creation(zxing api)
 4. mysqlconnecter

-Note: If you clone or download this repository then rename the folder as FinalProject and change the IP address in the URL of the QR TEXT
+Note: If you clone or download this repository then rename the folder as FinalProject and change the IP address in the URL of the QR TEXT in GenerateQR.jsp file